Cimolodon: Species

 Cimolodon nitidus (Marsh O.C.
-1889) is known from Late Cretaceous strata of the Lance Formation of Wyoming, Utah, Montana and South Dakota (United States and Canada).
-Synonyms include Allacodon lentus (Marsh 1889); Allacodon rarus (Marsh 1892); Cimolomys bellus (Marsh 1889); Cimolomys digona (Marsh 1899); Cimolomys nitidus; Halodon serratus (Marsh 1889); Nanomyops minitus (Marsh 1892); Nanomys minitus (Marsh 1889); and Ptilodus serratus (Gidley 1909).
-Cimolodon pervus (Marsh O.C.
+1889) is known from Late Cretaceous strata of the Lance Formation of Wyoming, Utah, Montana and South Dakota (United States) as well as Alberta and Saskatchewan (Canada).
+Synonyms include Allacodon lentus (Marsh, 1889); Allacodon rarus (Marsh, 1892); Cimolomys bellus (Marsh, 1889); Cimolomys digona (Marsh, 1899); Cimolomys nitidus; Halodon serratus (Marsh, 1889); Nanomyops minitus (Marsh, 1892); Nanomys minitus (Marsh, 1889); and Ptilodus serratus (Gidley, 1909).
+Cimolodon parvus (Marsh O.C.
 1892) is also known from the Upper Cretaceous Lance Formation of Wyoming.
 A specimen referred to as C. cf. nitidus has been recovered from the Prince Creek Formation.

 Cimolodon similis (Fox R.C.
 1971) is known from the Late Cretaceous (Santonian-early Campanian) of Alberta and Utah.
 C. wardi is known from the Wahweap Formation of Utah.

 Cimolodon akersteni is known from the Cenomanian-age Wayan Formation of Idaho.